amolpimpare/PokemonSDK/README.md

 # PokemonSDK
 Pokemon API - Uses Combine and SwiftUI framework starting in iOS 13.
-Minimum

 ## About SDK